blueprints-for-text-analytics-python/blueprints-text/README.md

 For errors in the book text, please use [O'Reilly's errata page](https://www.oreilly.com/catalog/errata.csp?isbn=0636920309222).

+**spaCy 3.0 and Gensim 4.0**

+The book uses spaCy 2.3.2 and gensim 3.8.3. spaCy 3.0 is now officially release with several new features and a few API changes (https://spacy.io/usage/v3).

+We are already updating our notebooks, but there are some remaining problems.
+For example textacy is not yet supporting spacy 3.0.
+The fix to make the code running again is minor.
+If you need it before textacy's new version is official please raise an issue and we will provide a solution.

 ## View or Run the Notebooks

 For each chapter of the book we provide three links: